netgloo/benjamin/readme.md

 @endsection
 ```

-will show this HTML page at `http://example.com/`:
+will be showed this HTML page at `http://example.com/`:

 ``` html
 <!DOCTYPE html>